 When moving through lanes of traffic, be aware of other motorcyclists as well.
 Give way and share the road as much as possible.
-If the other biker is moving too fast, slow down and allow them to pass first.
+If the other biker moves too fast, slow down and allow them to pass first.

 Watch Out For Varying Road Conditions

 Moving traffic is not the only potential hazard when splitting lanes.
-Also, be aware of uneven road surfaces, curves, unfavorable weather conditions, and obstructions on the road.
+Also, be aware of uneven road surfaces, curves, unfavorable weather conditions, and obstructions.

 It also helps to conduct your own safety research about possible hazards when driving a motorcycle, especially on highways.

-Seek The Best Legal Counsel For Motorcycle Accident
+Seek The Best Legal Counsel For Motorcycle Accidents

 An accident can happen anytime, anywhere, regardless of how careful you are.
-If you were involved in a road accident where someone was lane splitting or making an illegal motorcycle maneuver, reach out to a personal injury lawyer.
+Contact a personal injury lawyer if you were involved in a road accident where someone was lane-splitting or making an illegal motorcycle maneuver.

-The attorneys at Rosenfeld Injury lawyer have experience dealing with all types of motorcycle accidents, including left-turn accidents, lane splitting accidents, speeding accidents, etc. Since lane splitting is illegal in Chicago, you need a lawyer that can maximize your financial recovery.
+The Rosenfeld Injury Lawyer, LLC attorneys have experience dealing with motorcycle accidents, including left-turn accidents, lane-splitting accidents, speeding accidents, etc. Since lane splitting is illegal in Chicago, you need a lawyer that can maximize your financial recovery.

 Call (888) 424-5757 or fill out this online contact form for a free consultation today.